Jiwei-Cao/Jiwei-Cao/README.md

 ### 🧠 About Me:

-I'm a Computer Science student studying at King's college London, interested in machine learning, cloud computing and full-stack apps.
+I'm a Computer Science student studying at King's College London, interested in machine learning, cloud computing and full-stack apps.
 I enjoy solving problems, building scalable systems, and sharing what I learn.

 ---